Have you heard about the School Based Health Center (SBHC)?

 The school nurse and other school staff are employees of the Brookings-Harbor School District.
 Their work is governed by state and federal education laws, and other school regulations.
 They provide certain health services, such as hearing, vision, and other needed screenings.
 They can give first aid and dispense prescription medication (with orders from a medical provider), but they cannot diagnose conditions or write prescriptions.

-The SBHC staff include doctors, nurse practitioners, medical assistants, registered nurses, behavioral health providers, and social health staff who are employees of Coast Community Health Center.
-They help to increase access to health care and coordinate care with pediatricians, school health room staff, and other community partners.
+The SBHC staff include doctors, nurse practitioners, medical assistants, registered nurses, mental health providers, and social health staff who are employees of Coast Community Health Center.
+They help to increase access to healthcare and coordinate care with pediatricians, school health room staff, and other community partners.
 It does not replace the school nurse’s office but supports it and connects care between the school and primary care providers.

 SBHC Coordinator